harleycalvert/nvims/docs/DATABASE.md

 #### `pay_periods`

+Administrator-defined pay periods (fortnightly by default).
+Each period has a unique start date, end date, human-readable name (e.g. `FN01 2026`), and calendar year.
+Seeded by an administrator before timesheet generation; no overlapping periods are permitted.
+Referenced by `timesheets` and `teacher_period_allocations`.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|
 | `id` | `bigserial` | no |  | PK |